kabirrgrover/sms-expense-tracker-public/README.md

 ### Debt Tracking
 ```
-You: i owe ishaan $5
+You: i owe X $5
-Bot: alright, you owe ishaan $5. i'll keep track of that 👍
+Bot: alright, you owe X $5. i'll keep track of that 👍

-You: how much do i owe ishaan?
+You: how much do i owe X?
-Bot: you owe ishaan $5.00
+Bot: you owe X $5.00
 ```

 ## 📁 Project Structure